Dengue takes four more lives in Punjab

-According to details, out of the four victims, three were from Lahore.

-29 citizens have been diagnosed with the dengue fever in Islamabad in 24 hours whereas Rawalpindi has reported 29 new cases.
+12 citizens have been diagnosed with the dengue fever in Islamabad in 24 hours whereas Khyber Pakhtunkhwa (KP) has reported 97 new cases.

 Dengue fever is basically a mosquito-borne infection that can lead to a severe flu-like illness.
 It is caused by Aedes mosquitoes.